-After convincing Zoe that she should got to work early for some overtime (I'm kidding of course) she was in a good mood after the little lady got our chosen middle school (or whatever it is they are called these days) I had an unexpected morning to myself, and what better way to spend a few free hours than a walk around the patch?
+After convincing Zoe that she should go to work early for some overtime (I’m kidding of course); she was in a good mood after the little lady got our chosen middle school (or whatever it is they are called these days); I had an unexpected morning to myself.
+And what better way to spend a few free hours than a walk around the patch?

 As I entered the path that leads past this relic of the Georgian age I was greeted by a pair of Chiffchaff calling and nest building with each other, I watched as they gathered long stems of grass and feathers, wheeting and calling as they worked.
 They even allowed me a chance of a photo or two even in the poor light.